RIR360/development/journal/2025/february.md

 ## 02/24/2025
 - Setbacks will be there no matter what you do.
 You have to be patient and faithful.
 - Fatigue and exhaustion will catch you off guard.
 You need to deal with it, giving up is not the solution.
+- Your routine is the pillar that you hold on in these circumstances.